raghudeepika/urban-resource-cadastre-repository/README.md

 ![Schematic representation of overall method.](/method.png)

 ## Dataset
 Annotated street-level images from cities like Tokyo, NYC, and Zurich highlighting building facade materials.
-The classes were distinctively identified for each city based on the materiality of the facades and importance for maintenance and possible end-of-life strategizing, including: brick, stucco, rustication, siding, wood, and Metal.
-A "null” class was added for images without building material information, and an "other” class for materials that were not defined with the given class labels.
+The classes were distinctively identified for each city based on the materiality of the facades and importance for maintenance and possible end-of-life strategizing, including: ”brick”, ”stucco”, ”rustication”, ”siding”, ”wood”, and ”metal“.
+A "null” class was added for images without building material information, and an "other” class for materials that were not definable with the given class labels.

 ## Model
 Three state-of-the-art computer vision models were used for evaluation, namely, Vision Transformer, Swin Transformer V2 and ConvNeXt.
 Hyperparameters were optimized for each model, and a weighted Binary Cross Entropy (BCE) was used to address class imbalance.
 Final models were trained using the optimal hyperparameters and three different random seeds.
 We used a fixed learning rate scheduler with a linear warm-up ratio of 10% and a single-cycle decay based on the cosine function for all models.